Buying diamonds online – the pros and cons

 Since rise of online diamond retailers customers have a new channel to browse and shop for loose diamonds and engagement rings.
 We have rounded up the pros and cons of buying a diamond online so you have a better understanding if it’s worth it for you.

 - The price

 If you are very keen on saving on the diamond itself, this will be one of the cheapest option on the market today.
-You can probably save between 5%-20% on the diamond itself compared to brick & mortar stores depending of course on the retailer and brand you are comparing.

 - Shop at your own pace

 No pushy sales people to deal with and the advantage of browsing at the speed comfortable for you.

 - Comparing hundreds of diamonds